peterdee/deno-snake/README.md

 ### Heroku

-The `stage` branch is auto-deployed to Heroku
+Application is deployed to Heroku manually via the Heroku CLI

 See [this](https://github.com/chibat/heroku-deno-getting-started) for details regarding the Heroku Buildpack